Detailed course offerings (Time Schedule) are available for

 Software implementation, physiological and cognitive constraints, and the mathematics and philosophy of inclusion.
 Development of software tools, editing and interaction techniques, disposition of virtual world entities, nature of space, situated knowledge, divergent models for multiple participants, experiential mathematics, cyberspace.
 Cultural, legal, moral, ethical issues.
 Prerequisite: IND E 543 or permission of instructor.

 Explores the user-centered design paradigm from a broad perspective, emphasizing how user research and prototype assessment can be integrated into different phases of the design process.
 Students learn to think like a user-centered designer and carry out activities that are key to user-centered design.
-Offered: jointly with HCDE 518.
+Offered: jointly with HCDE 518; W.

 IND E 546 Analytical Methods in Transportation I (3) Boyle

-Application of analytical and statistical methods to issue in transportation and driving.
+Application of analytical and statistical methods to issues in transportation and driving.
 Analysis of probability distributions that describe variables.
 Development of statistical models for predicting transportation phenomena.
 Elementary sampling theory hypothesis testing, regression analysis, time series analysis, applied to transportation data.
-Prerequisite: IND E 315 or permission of instructor.
+Prerequisite: graduate standing or permission of instructor.
 Offered: jointly with CEE 584; W.

 IND E 549 Human Factors in Engineering Design (3) Boyle